Want to be a continuous cruiser?

-What rules would I have to follow as a continuous cruiser?
+What rules do I have to follow as a continuous cruiser?

-The law is quite ambiguous, using terms such as ‘bona fide used for navigation’ to mean that the boat will be ‘navigating in good faith’.
-As managers of 2,000 miles of canals and rivers we have to interpret this law.
-We have to translate it into something that not only creates a literal framework for us to manage the waterways by, but also something that boaters can understand.
-This has been done, and revised, over many years and it’s called the ‘Guidance for boaters without a home mooring’.
+As managers of 2,000 miles of canals and rivers we have to interpret the law relating to continuous cruisers.
+We have to translate it into something that not only creates a framework for our staff to apply consistently, but also something that boaters can understand.
+This has been done, and revised over many years and it’s called the ‘Guidance for boaters without a home mooring’.

 Do read the guidance in full, but in a nutshell, it explains that you must use the boat to genuinely cruise in a mainly progressive fashion (A to B to C to D rather than A to B to A to B) from place to place and must not stop for more than 14 days in any one place.
 If you're planning on continuously cruising then it's best to get an idea of what range of movement we'd expect you to be doing over the course of your licence period.

 What happens if I don’t follow the rules?

-If your cruising pattern isn’t wide ranging enough (i.e. you’re staying in one area) or you stay in one place for too long then, ultimately, we might remove your boat from the water.
-We don’t ever do this lightly and it is our last resort.
-Before this happens we’ll tell you if we think you’re breaking rules and give you a chance to rectify the situation.
+If your cruising pattern isn’t wide ranging enough or you stay in one place for too long then, ultimately, we might have to remove your boat from the water.
+We don’t ever do this lightly and it is our last resort after a very fair series of clear warnings.